doswelleth-zz/beginners-academy/blog.md

 Retail banking should move to the American household.
 A decentralized network of computers verifying the transactions for millions of people across the world already exists, successfully, with Bitcoin.

-A decentralized financial system, with the option to share data with interested parties, is a confident first step toward a universal basic income without further mismanaging privacy or the tax code.
+A decentralized financial system, with the option to share data with interested parties, is a confident first step toward something resembling a universal basic income without further mismanaging privacy or the tax code.

 ## The Modern Family